some100/bootmgr-rs/HACKING.md

 * loader (provides EFI loader and EFI over TFTP loader)
 * secure_boot (provides `SecurityOverrideGuard`, which may install security protocol overrides for Shim)

+The general flow of a program with this crate is as follows:

+1. The `BootMgr` struct is created.
+This will call `parse_all_configs`, which collects every available scanned `Config` into `BootMgr`, as well as special boot options.
+2. The frontend will poll for inputs or have some other way of selecting the boot option.
+3. Once a boot option is selected (through its index), the `load` method is called on the `BootMgr`.
+    * This will call `boot::loader::load_boot_option` on the boot option's `Config`, which delegates to the `run` method of the `Config`'s `action` field.
+    * Depending on the boot option, this will lead to the following loaders: If it is a special boot option, it will be reboot, shutdown, or reset to firmware.
+If the action indicates that it's a normal boot program (`BootAction::BootEfi`), then it will lead to the EFI loader being used.
+Otherwise, if it's a EFI over TFTP program (`BootAction::BootTftp`).
+For simplicity, this will focus on the EFI loader.
+    * The handle is unwrapped from the `Config`'s `fs_handle`, and opened into a filesystem.
+This handle is how the filesystem from which the `Config` originates is tracked.
+Afterwards, the image specified by the `Config` through `efi_path` is converted into a `DevicePath`.
+    * `shim_load_image` is then called, specifying the `DevicePath` as the source.
+Depending on if Shim is installed, this will either install the necessary security overrides, or load the image through UEFI as is.
+    * The image returned is then setup, with devicetree installations, and LoadOptions being set as needed if specified.
+    * Finally, the setup image is returned through `load_boot_option`, which is returned to the program.
+4. The frontend will now break out of its poll loop, returning back into the entry function with the image `Handle`.
+5. Finally, the image is started in the entry function.
+The reason why the image is not started in the `BootMgr`'s `load` method is to ensure that every protocol is properly dropped and closed before control is handed off to the next image.

 # Writing a parser

 In order to create a parser, it must first implement `ConfigParser`, which can be done by detecting if a file exists for example, then using the `ConfigBuilder` in order to create a `Config` that will then be pushed into the `configs` parameter.
 Then, add it as a module in `bootmgr-rs-core/src/config/parsers.rs` as well as to the `Parsers` enum.
 Afterwards, add it to `bootmgr-rs-core/src/features.rs` using the `optional_config!` macro, then add it as a feature flag in the `Cargo.toml`.